Showing posts with label boats. Show all posts

 The main reason for coming to Huntsville was to see the newly renovated Big Spring Park.

-There is a concrete walkway around the reshaped lagoon, where the water flows so it can clean itself.
+There is a concrete walkway around the reshaped lagoon, where the water flows, allowing it to clean itself.

 I saw a young man feeding the fish.

-I made the comment I was going to buy some food but my hubby did not have any change.
+I mentioned that I was going to buy some food, but my husband didn't have any change.

-The fish and ducks gobbled the food right up.
+The fish and ducks gobbled up the food.

 Big Spring Park Oriental Bridge